What is a POS System and How Does It Work?

 • Implementing customer loyalty programs

-POS systems vary greatly depending on the size and industry of the business and can come in the form of physical devices – such as countertop machines and mobile terminals – or virtual checkout points via online apps and kiosks for self-service orders.
+POS systems vary greatly depending on the size of a business and the industry it's in, and come in the form of physical devices – such as countertop machines and mobile POS or 'mPOS' terminals – or virtual checkout points via online apps and kiosks for self-service orders.
 For small businesses, a smartphone or mobile device may suffice, while larger more complex operations may require computer systems, barcode scanners, receipt printers, and more.
 Read on to learn more about how POS systems work and the hardware and software included.

 How does a POS system work?